Red Orchestra (espionage): France

 The Abwehr in Brussels and the Sonderkommando Rote Kapelle believed they had full control of the Red Orchestra in Belgium and the Netherlands well before the end of 1942.
 There is no clear indication when Giering, Piepe and the Sonderkommando moved to Paris, although various sources indicate it was October 1942.
 Perrault reports it was later summer rather than early autumn.
 When the unit moved, it relocated to 11 Rue des Saussaies.
 Before leaving, Piepe and Giering agreed that Rajchmann would be the best person to take to Paris and find Trepper.
-When they arrived in Paris, Giering sent Rajchmann out to visit all the dead letterboxs that he knew about while leaving a message to Trepper to contact him.
+When they arrived in Paris, Giering sent Rajchmann out to visit all the dead letterboxes that he knew about while leaving a message to Trepper to contact him.
 However Trepper never showed up.
 Giering then tried to establish a meeting with a contact, using information from the correspondence between Simexco and an employee of the Paris office of the Belgian Chamber of Commerce.
 That ultimately proved unsuccessful, so Giering turned back to investigating Simexco.
 Giering visited the Seine District Commercial Court where he discovered that Léon Grossvogel was a shareholder of Simex.
 He had been informed by Jeffremov that Grossvogel was one of Trepper's assistants.
 Giering and Piepe decided to approach Organisation Todt to determine whether they could provide a way to identify where Trepper was located.
 Giering obtained a signed certificate of cooperation from Otto von Stülpnagel, the military commander of occupied France, and visited the Todt offices.
 Giering, together with organisation commander, created a simple ruse to trap Trepper.
 However, the ruse failed.
 Giering decided to start arresting employees of Simex and they were imprisoned in Fresnes Prison.
 On 19 November 1942, Suzanne Cointe, a secretary at Simex and Alfred Corbin, the commercial director of the firm were arrested.